ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - Implemented a system for storing pictures and documents using AWS S3 buckets

+### User Authentication and Authorization with Role based access control
+- Implemented user authentication and authorization using jwt in httpOnly and secure cookies and bcrypt
+- Achieved role based access control on both frontend and backend

 ### PDF Previewer

 - Challenge of PDF Rendering: As a developer, I've frequently faced the challenge of providing a seamless PDF viewing experience on the web.
 While it might seem straightforward, rendering PDFs effectively across various devices and browsers can be complex.
 Simply opening PDFs in a new tab disrupts user experience by forcing them to switch contexts, while using iframes often leads to compatibility issues and security restrictions, especially in older browsers.